benhodgson87/release-please-detect-major-changes/README.md

 This action is designed to run on release-please PRs and identify when packages are being bumped to a new major version, allowing you to trigger additional workflows, notifications, or checks when breaking changes are being released.

-The existing release-please action does not currently output version information on PRs.
-There is an [open issue](https://github.com/googleapis/release-please-action/issues/684) to implement this functionality to `googleapis/release-please-action`.
+The existing `googleapis/release-please-action` does not currently provide version information as outputs when a PR is created.
+There is an [open issue](https://github.com/googleapis/release-please-action/issues/684) to implement this functionality.

 ## Usage